 (2) An individual may apply to the CEO for approval as a person suitable to have responsibility for the day-to-day supervision and control of a child care service (a supervisor approval).

-[Regulation 6D inserted in Gazette 6 Jan 2012 p.
+[Regulation 6D inserted: Gazette 6 Jan 2012 p.
 6.]

 6E.
 Form of application